Arcadesys/studio.thearcades.me/src/blog/DoctorStrangeCode.md

 Being a novelist means drowning in revisions, drafts, and organizational chaos.
 The old-school fix for this was serialization—breaking stories into smaller pieces and sending them out as you write.
 It's why _The Count of Monte Cristo_ is 1.2 million words long.

 But my process?
-My drafts aren't readable until I've fussed with every detail.
+My drafts aren't readable until I've had a chance to revise.
 That leads to me sending out horrendous filenames like:

 > **"my book chapters 1-3 with edits.pdf"**